SquadroneSystem/vrbrain_nuttx/NuttX/nuttx/configs/ekk-lm3s9b96/README.txt

       value is large, then larger values of this setting may cause Rx FIFO overrun errors.
 Default: half of the Tx FIFO size (4).

-    CONFIG_LM_ETHERNET - This must be set (along with CONFIG_NET)
+    CONFIG_TIVA_ETHERNET - This must be set (along with CONFIG_NET)
       to build the Stellaris Ethernet driver
-    CONFIG_LM_ETHLEDS - Enable to use Ethernet LEDs on the board.
+    CONFIG_TIVA_ETHLEDS - Enable to use Ethernet LEDs on the board.
-    CONFIG_LM_BOARDMAC - If the board-specific logic can provide a MAC address (via lm_ethernetmac()), then this should be selected.
+    CONFIG_TIVA_BOARDMAC - If the board-specific logic can provide a MAC address (via tiva_ethernetmac()), then this should be selected.
-    CONFIG_LM_ETHHDUPLEX - Set to force half duplex operation CONFIG_LM_ETHNOAUTOCRC - Set to suppress auto-CRC generation CONFIG_LM_ETHNOPAD - Set to suppress Tx padding CONFIG_LM_MULTICAST - Set to enable multicast frames CONFIG_LM_PROMISCUOUS - Set to enable promiscuous mode CONFIG_LM_BADCRC - Set to enable bad CRC rejection.
+    CONFIG_TIVA_ETHHDUPLEX - Set to force half duplex operation CONFIG_TIVA_ETHNOAUTOCRC - Set to suppress auto-CRC generation CONFIG_TIVA_ETHNOPAD - Set to suppress Tx padding CONFIG_TIVA_MULTICAST - Set to enable multicast frames CONFIG_TIVA_PROMISCUOUS - Set to enable promiscuous mode CONFIG_TIVA_BADCRC - Set to enable bad CRC rejection.
-    CONFIG_LM_DUMPPACKET - Dump each packet received/sent to the console.
+    CONFIG_TIVA_DUMPPACKET - Dump each packet received/sent to the console.

 Configurations
 ^^^^^^^^^^^^^^